gurgeous/kdtree/README.md

 #### 0.3

+* Ruby 1.9.x compatibility.
+1.8.x is no longer supported, and I haven't tried it. (@mcerna and others)
+* Renamed KDTree to the more idiomatic Kdtree
 * use IO methods directly instead of rooting around in rb_io
 * thread safe, no more statics (@antifuchs)
-* Ruby 1.9.x compatibility!
-1.8.x is no longer supported, and I haven't tried it. (@mcerna and others)
-* C90 compliance, no warnings (@ghazel and others)
+* C90 compliance, no warnings (@ghazel)
+* native cleanups (@evanphx)

 #### 0.2